Mhamxed/CV-Application/README.md

-Create a CV maker react app.
+Create a CV builder react app using REACT, Javascript, CSS, and HTML.